Advance Medicaid Planning

 An initial question is for whom are you protecting assets: yourself and your spouse, your children and grandchildren, someone else, or a combination of the above?
 If the reason you saved during your life was to provide for your old age and that of your spouse, if any, then keep your savings and use them for the rainy day, when and if it arrives.
 If you would like to be sure to pass your savings on to your children, and you cannot afford long-term care insurance or are not insurable, the best way to be sure they get what you want them to inherit is to give it to them now.

 Of course, there are a lot of potential problems with giving your savings away.
-Remember that any transfer can cause you and your spouse to be ineligible for Medicaid benefits for up to five years.
+Remember that any transfer can cause you and your spouse to be ineligible for Medicaid benefits for up to five years following the transfer.
 Make sure that you keep enough funds for your needs, whatever they may be, during that entire ineligibility period.
 You may give money to your children with the understanding that they will hold it as an informal trust to be available to you if it’s ever needed.
 But don’t count on this working.
 Your children could run into financial problems, get divorced, fall ill, or pass away, resulting in the money disappearing.
 Or one child may spend the money while the others make it available to you, resulting in continuing resentments among your children.

 We’ve seen cases where parents give their house to their children and are then evicted, whether because the child wants to sell the house or there’s a disagreement about whether the parents can stay in the home or need care that can only be provided in an assisted living or nursing facility.
 Also, a gift of an appreciated asset, such as a home, to children, can result in them paying more taxes on its sale than they would if they had instead received it as an inheritance.
 All too often, we have clients who make gifts to children and grandchildren and then need Medicaid within five years, creating difficult placement issues, especially when the children cannot return the transferred funds, which is usually the case.